-We advise our public school clients on issues of student rights, student discipline and student handbooks.
-As well, we routinely advise clients on matters such as bullying; allegations of sexual harassment against other students; student records; discipline for violence; drug/alcohol use and absenteeism; and participation in student activities.
+Our Education Lawyers advise our clients on issues of student rights, student discipline and student handbooks.
+As well, we routinely advise clients on matters involving:

-We have extensive experience in advising public school districts on school building projects from the appointment of an Owner’s Project Manager through the resolution of post-construction warranty claims.
+Our School Construction Lawyers have extensive experience in advising public school districts regarding school building projects from the appointment of an Owner’s Project Manager through the resolution of post-construction warranty claims.
 We counsel clients and draft and negotiate contracts associated with the hiring of architects under the Designer Selection law, the pre-qualification of bidders, and the award of general contracts for construction.
 We also represent our clients in project closeout issues and, when necessary, pursue warranty claims and surety payment on performance bonds.

 We have recently advised and represented clients in connection with both new building and school renovation/expansion projects.

 Mirick O’Connell’s Special Education Lawyers represent and advise our clients on special education matters with a full understanding of the difficult dynamic that exists among our clients’ limited resources, their legal obligations and the ongoing relationship between the school district and the student and the student’s family.

 Our Special Education Lawyers focus on providing pragmatic advice and early resolution of these disputes.
 When this approach is not successful in accomplishing our clients’ goals, we aggressively represent their interests before the Bureau of Special Education Appeals and in court as appropriate.
 We also counsel our clients on related issues under Section 504 of the Rehabilitation Act of 1973.

 e-Alert: Handling Public Comment and Public Records Requests in Light of Critical Race Theory, COVID-19 and Other Contentious Issues[ read full story ]